Search this site

 After five minutes, the frightening sounds subsided, and it became quiet once again.

-After five minutes the fearful sounds subsided and it became quiet once again.
-Pondit mohashoy asked the watchman to investigate the cause of the sound.
-The watchman armed himself with a long bamboo stick, and with its assistance probed below the planks.
-Very slowly and with great caution he removed a canister — it was Ramapada's canister!
+Pondit Mohashoy asked the watchman to investigate what caused the sounds.
+The watchman armed himself with a long bamboo stick and, with its assistance, prodded below the planks.
+Very slowly and with great caution, he removed a canister — it was Ramapada's canister!
 Some remnants of the sweets were still sticking inside it.

-Pondit mohashoy creased his brows and asked, "Whose canister is this?"
+Pondit Mohashoy creased his brows and asked, "Whose canister is this?"

 "It's mine," Ramapada said.

 The instant he said this, he felt both his ears being twisted painfully.